transitland/www-transit-land/_posts/2016-08-01-seattle-sotmus-recap.md

 [!["Seattle Monorail"](/images/seattle-sotmus-recap/seattle_monorail_vance.jpg)](https://www.flickr.com/photos/jamesbondsv/28595116115/in/datetaken-public/)
 <p class='caption'>The Seattle Monorail soars over a building in the Belltown neighborhood.</p>

-Our system was unable to import transit feed for the Joint Base Lewis-McChord's GO transit, and we're reaching out to that operator to see if they can fix the data issue.
-Additionally, when I was verifying the seven working feeds listed on Sound Transit's website, I discovered regional pecularities of how routes were organized in the feeds.
+Our system was unable to import the transit feed for the Joint Base Lewis-McChord's GO transit, and we're reaching out to that operator to see if they can fix the data issue.
+Additionally, when I was verifying the seven working feeds listed on Sound Transit's website, I discovered regional peculiarities of how routes were organized in the feeds.

 The 28 Sound Transit express bus routes are operated by three county transit agencies in branded vehicles owned by Sound Transit.
 There isn't a single feed that contains the details for all routes; they are divided amongst the [King County Metro feed](https://transit.land/feed-registry/operators/o-c23-metrotransit) (the operator for buses in the City of Seattle), [Pierce Transit](https://transit.land/feed-registry/operators/o-c22u-piercetransit), and [Community Transit](https://transit.land/feed-registry/operators/o-c29-communitytransit).
 Sound Transit also operates the Link light rail in Seattle, the Link streetcar in Tacoma, and the two Sounder commuter rail lines.